dell/terraform-provider-redfish/docs/data-sources/storage.md

 page_title: "redfish_storage Data Source - terraform-provider-redfish"
 subcategory: ""
 description: |-
-  This Terraform datasource is used to query existing storage volume details.
+  This Terraform datasource is used to query existing storage details from iDRAC.
 The information fetched from this block can be further used for resource block.
 ---

 # redfish_storage (Data Source)

-This Terraform datasource is used to query existing storage volume details.
+This Terraform datasource is used to query existing storage details from iDRAC.
 The information fetched from this block can be further used for resource block.

 ## Example Usage